 That lovely word perfectly evokes the wrenching but strangely joyful emotion that floods my heart when I think of my dear late dad: a complex, colourful man riddled with contradictions.

-A tough wise guy wont to act like a character in the movie Goodfellas, Dr. Mel Schachter was a brilliant “boy wonder” raised during the ‘20s and ‘30s on streets like St. Urbain, Bagg and Esplanade in Montreal’s then Jewish enclave by a poor, mostly illiterate family with gangster roots in rural Russia.
+A tough wise guy wont to act like a character in the movie Goodfellas, Dr. Mel Schachter was a brilliant “boy wonder” raised during the ‘20s and ‘30s on streets like St. Urbain, Bagg and Esplanade in Montreal’s then Jewish immigrant ghetto.
+He was from a poor, mostly illiterate family with gangster roots in rural Russia.